 Bev Schrickel, RN, MSM, FACHE is currently vice president, clinical operations and chief nursing officer at Firelands Regional Medical Center.
 Schrickel joined Firelands Regional Medical Center in 1979 as a nurse in the medical/surgical unit and relief supervisor.
 At Firelands she has served as shift supervisor, critical care coordinator, clinical coordinator and director of inpatient services.
 She is currently responsible for the direction and operation of nursing functions and related patient care activities for the following areas: emergency services, inpatient behavioral healthcare, medical/surgical units, inpatient (oncology), Cancer Center, progressive care, critical care, nursing supervisors, Center for Women and Newborns, pediatrics, dialysis, inpatient and outpatient surgery areas, infusion center, digestive health, Route 4 Surgery Center and sterile processing.
 She received an RN diploma in nursing in 1976 from Toledo Mercy School of Nursing; a Bachelor of Science Degree in nursing in 1996 from Bowling Green State University; and a Master of Science in Health Care Administration in 2010 from New England College.
 Schrickel is board certified by the ANCC as a Nurse Executive and is a Fellow of the American College of Healthcare Executives.

 Mike Canfield joined Firelands Regional Medical Center in 2011.
-He brings over 25 years of IT experience to the position.
+He brings over 18 years of healthcare IT experience to the position.
 Most recently, he served as the director, IT business management office and program management at Kaiser Permanente Ohio.
-His areas of responsibility at Firelands Regional Medical Center include leading all aspects of the information technology, clinical implementation, telecommunications, laboratory, pharmacy and medical imaging teams.
-Canfield is a certified professional in health information management systems, a member of the American College of Healthcare Executives, the Health Information Management Systems Society and the College of Healthcare Information Management Executives.
-He graduated with a bachelor of science degree in computer science from Muskingum College and earned a master of science degree in computer engineering from the Ohio State University.
-Canfield has led electronic medical record implementations in several organizations and has worked in healthcare computing for the last 17 years.
+His areas of responsibility at Firelands Regional Medical Center include leading all aspects of the information technology, clinical implementations, telecommunications, laboratory, pharmacy, medical imaging, supply chain, security and facilities management teams.
+Canfield has achieved CPHIMS and FACHE status and is also a member of CHIME.
+He graduated with a bachelor of science degree in computer science from Muskingum College and earned a master of science degree in computer engineering from The Ohio State University.